 As a holding company, the ability of the Company to pay interest and principal on the Junior Subordinated Debentures, to pay other indebtedness and to conduct lending and investment activities directly or in non-banking subsidiaries (including without limitation activities recently transferred from the Bank to address concerns of the OTS regarding the risk profile of the Bank's operations) will depend significantly on the receipt of dividends or other distributions from the Bank, as well as any cash reserves and other liquid assets held by the Company (including proceeds from the Offerings), any proceeds from any subsequent securities offering or other borrowings and any dividends from non-banking subsidiaries of the Company.
 The ability of the Bank to pay dividends or make other distributions to the Company generally is dependent on the Bank's compliance with applicable regulatory capital requirements and regulatory restrictions.
 See "Regulation--The Bank--Restrictions on Capital Distributions" and "--Affiliate Transactions."
-Moreover, in order to address concerns by the OTS concerning the risk profile of the Bank's operations, the Bank recently agreed, subject to compliance with the foregoing regulatory limitations, to dividend to the Company certain subordinated mortgage-related securities resulting from securitization activities conducted by the Bank.
-See 'Management's Discussion and Analysis of Financial Condition and Results of Operations--Recent Regulatory Developments."
-Such dividends will reduce the Bank's ability to dividend cash to the Company.
+Moreover, in order to address concerns by the OTS concerning the risk profile of the Bank's operations, the Bank recently agreed, subject to compliance with the foregoing regulatory limitations, to dividend to the Company certain subordinate mortgage-related securities resulting from securitization activities conducted by the Bank.
+As a result of the foregoing, the Bank currently may not be able to pay any cash dividends to the Company without prior OTS approval.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Recent Regulatory Developments" and "Regulation--The Bank--Restrictions on Capital Distributions."
 In addition to the foregoing limitations, there are certain contractual restrictions on the Bank's ability to pay dividends set forth in the Indenture, dated as of June 12, 1995, between the Bank and the Bank of New York, as trustee, relating to the Bank's issuance of \$100 million of 12% Subordinated Debentures due 2005 (the "Debentures") in June 1995, and there are certain contractual restrictions on the ability of the Company and the Bank to pay dividends set forth in the Indenture, dated as of September 30, 1996, between the Company and Bank One, Columbus, NA, as trustee, relating to the Company's issuance of \$125 million of 11.875% Notes due 2003 (the "Notes") in September 1996.
 In addition, the right of the Company to participate in any distribution of assets of any subsidiary, including the Bank, upon such subsidiary's liquidation or reorganization or otherwise (and thus the ability of holders of the Capital Securities to benefit indirectly from such distribution), will be subject to the prior claims of creditors of that subsidiary, except to the extent that any claims of the Company as a creditor of such subsidiary may be recognized as such.
 Accordingly, the Capital Securities will effectively be subordinated to all existing and future liabilities of the Company's subsidiaries, and holders of the Capital Securities should look only to the assets of the Company for payments on the Capital Securities.
 As of March 31, 1997, the Company's consolidated subsidiaries had indebtedness and other liabilities of approximately \$2.3 billion.